urql-graphql/urql/docs/advanced/authentication.md

 }
 ```

-When the application launches, the first thing we do is check whether the user has any auth tokens in persisted storage.
-This will tell us
+When the application launches, the first thing we do is check whether the user has any authentication
-whether to show the user the logged in or logged out view.
+tokens in persisted storage.
+This will tell us whether to show the user the logged in or logged out view.

 The `isLoggedIn` prop should always be updated based on authentication state change.
 For instance, we may set it to
 `true` after the user has authenticated and their tokens have been added to storage, and set it to
 `false` once the user has been logged out and their tokens have been cleared.
 It's important to clear
 or add tokens to a storage _before_ updating the prop in order for the auth exchange to work
 correctly.

+This pattern of creating a new `Client` when changing authentication states is especially useful
+since it will also recreate our client-side cache and invalidate all cached data.